gospargs/ETH-Lottery-smart-contract-react/README.md

 # About
-A very basic react app built for the purpose of connecting to a web3 Smart Contract deployed one the Ethereum Rinkeby testnet
+A very basic react app built for the purpose of connecting to a web3 Smart Contract deployed on the Ethereum Rinkeby testnet

 # Getting Started with Create React App